American Income Life Insurance Review (2026 Update)

 • American Income Life (AIL) has a solid financial stability rating, though it’s more popular in the US than in Canada.

-• AIL’s life insurance products are fairly similar to its competitors, but they tend to cost more.
+• AIL’s life insurance products are pretty similar to its competitors, though costs vary depending on individual circumstances.

 • AIL’s life insurance policies have fewer customization options than other providers in the industry.